SamDuke99/reef-web-view/README.md

 This React Native application integrates a WebView to display the Gravity website and includes additional features like geolocation.
 The goal is to demonstrate clean code practices, ensure smooth performance, and provide an enhanced user experience.

+## How to run

+First clone the repo.

+The easiest way to run this is to download `expo go` and run it through this.

+Once install run `yarn start` or if you are not connected to the same WiFi on your phone and terminal use `yarn start --tunnel`.

+This will generate a QR code for you to scan and instantly run the app.

+Please note that if you want to use the location feature you will need to get an API key from Geoapify, visit [Geoapify Projects](https://myprojects.geoapify.com/projects) and create a project.
+Then place this api key in `api/fetchLocationInfo.ts`.
+_In an ideal world I would deploy this with env files containing the key but I just didn't have time and didn't want to push a key (albeit a public api) to github_

 ## Files Overview

 ### `index.tsx`